 The Heart Of The Home Kitchen packs more than enough storage space for its 41-piece accessory set.
 If you’re buying more accessories you won’t need to worry about where to store them.

 9. Step2 Little Bakers Kitchen Playset

-This means your girl’s doll can look on while she prepare her favorite dishes on this kitchen.
+This means your girl’s doll can look on while she prepare her favorite dishes.
 This can even create additional fun for your child when she starts feeding the pretend meals to her dolls.

 At 14 x 28 x 41.5 inches, this is one of the smaller playsets on this list but it still manages to pack all the features you would expect in a toy kitchen.

 It has two burners.
 The front burner gives out realistic frying and boiling sounds when the special pan and pots are placed on it.

 Other than enhancing your kid’s engagement with this kitchen, the refrigerator, oven and microwave also serve as extra storage space for accessories which can add up pretty fast.